-- A) The Consent Agenda list includes items that are of such a nature that discussion may not be required, or concern issues that have been previously studied by the Public Body.
-These items may be adopted by one motion. - B) There is no detailed discussion on items listed under the Consent Agenda, unless a member of the Council or any member of the public in attendance at the meeting requests that an item or items be removed for discussion.
-Council or the public may ask a question without removal of the item from the Consent Agenda. - C) Items removed from the Consent Agenda are considered in their normal sequence as listed on the Agenda, unless called out of sequence as provided under 6.5.
+- A) The Consent Agenda list includes items that are of such a nature that discussion may not be required, or concern issues that have been previously studied by Council and/or a separate city advisory commission such as the Planning and Zoning Commission the Public Body.
+These items may be adopted by one motion. - There is no detailed discussion on items listed under the Consent Agenda, unless a member of the Council-or any member of the public in attendance at the meeting requests that an item or items be removed for discussion.
+Council or the public may ask a question without removal of the item from the Consent Agenda. - C) The City Clerk shall read by title only all consent agenda matters and the Mayor and Council shall vote upon all matters contained within the consent agenda by a single roll call vote of all those present at the meeting entitled to vote. - B)D) The public may speak on a consent agenda item by submitting a speaker card to the City Clerk. - C)E) Items removed from the Consent Agenda are considered in their normal sequence as listed on the Agenda, unless called out of sequence as provided under 6.5.